fireblock29/My_SIEM/README.md

 Key links:
 - Snort writes to `./logs/snort/` (host).
 Filebeat reads that same path and ships to Elasticsearch.
 - Kibana connects to Elasticsearch and you explore indices `filebeat-*`.
-- syslog-ng currently writes local files only (for future expansion).

 ## Services